Semi-Bandit Learning for Monotone Stochastic Optimization: Censored and Binary Feedback

-where ${Q}_{c,i}(\sigma)$ is the probability $(\text{under } \bD)$ that item $i$ is probed by policy $\sigma$ with threshold $a_{c}$. \end{lemma} \begin{proof} The analysis is almost the same as for the semi-bandit setting (Lemma~\ref{lem:stable}).
+The analysis is almost the same as for the semi-bandit setting (Lemma~\ref{lem:stable}).
 The main modification is in labeling the nodes of the decision tree.
 Each node $v$ in the decision tree $\sigma$ now corresponds to a pair $(c,i)$, indicating that item $i$ is probed with threshold $a_c$.
 For any item $i$, in any policy execution we will encounter at most one node labeled by item $i$ and any threshold.
 So, we can view policy $\sigma$ as having an item $\mathrm{X}_v$ with independent distribution $\mathcal{D}_v \stackrel{d}{=} \calD_{c,i}$ at each node $v \in \sigma$ labeled by $(c,i)$; here ``$\stackrel{d}{=}$'' means equal in distribution.
 Similarly, we use $\mathcal{E}_v \stackrel{d}{=} \calE_{c,i}$ for $v$ labeled by $(c,i)$.
 Exactly as in the proof of Lemma~\ref{lem:stable}, we index nodes in $\sigma$ according to the ancestor-descendant partial order and use hybrid product distributions $\mathbf{H}^v$.
 Again, we will show:

 where $Q_v(\sigma)$ is the probability that policy $\sigma$ reaches node $v$ under distribution $\mathbf{D}$ and $\epsilon_v = \TV(\calD_v, \calE_v) =\TV(\calE_{c,i}, \calD_{c,i}) \leq \epsilon_{c,i} $.
 We now complete the proof of the lemma using \eqref{eq:censored-stab-lemma-key}.
 We have